Indigenous Bachelor of Education

-- Opportunities to attend traditional gatherings, and connect with elders and the surrounding Indigenous communities – urban and rural
+- Attend traditional gatherings and connect with elders, traditional knowledge holders and surrounding Indigenous communities

-- Placement opportunities in every year, Mohawk or Ojibwe language instruction in first year, and learning opportunities on the land and water
+- Benefit from Mohawk or Ojibwe language instruction and learning opportunities on the land and water

 - Government Worker